 Located on the second floor of University Crossing, this office is where a lot of clubs are born.
 They’re responsible for a lot of the fun activities and events you hear about on campus.
 Stop by their office and you’ll find information about clubs, activities and organizations like:

-- UML Smash (the Super Smash Bros. club)
+- Super Smash Bros. at UML

 - Hawkapella and the Hawkettes (student a cappella groups)